jowo-io/next-auth-nostr-provider/README.md

   /**
    * @param {function | null} generateAvatar
    *
-   * Define the default deterministic avatar generator.
+   * Define the deterministic avatar generator.
    * It must return a base64 encoded png/jpg OR svg XML markup.
    * Or, it can be set to null to disable avatars.
    *